• Login

 Technology for editors – made nice and simple 1: The basics

-Jul 25, 2023 | Editing and Proofreading, PEGblog, Professional development
+Jul 25, 2023 | Editing and proofreading, PEGblog, Professional development

 In a recent coffee conversation with PEG members, we discussed technology and how it could be used better to help us get our work done more efficiently.
 A number of questions were raised which prompted me to put together a series of blog posts on this mysterious...